-(c) Robots must not have jamming devices or other devices that intentionally disrupt the opponent's control such as lasers or strobes.
-However, sensing equipment such as laser range sensor is excluded.

-- (d) Robots must not use any parts that could damage or dirty the ring. - (e) Robots must not have objects, liquids, powders, or liquids that can be blown at the opponent. - (f) Robots must not have devices that ignite. - (g) Robots must not have weapons that could damage the opponent or ring.
-Dangerous objects like knives or things that revolve at high speeds are prohibited. - (h) Robots are not allowed to fly or move using fans or propellers, etc. that revolve at high speeds. - (i) In addition to the above, if a judge or referee judges something to be antithetical to the spirit of ROBO-ONE, it is ruled non-compliant. - (j) Robots are not allowed to have structures that hook other things or have hands, arms or tails that hold highly adhesive materials, hooks among others. - (k) When decorating, keep the robot7s decoration in a length that does not touch the ring when standing upright and walking.
+- (c) Robots must not have jamming devices or other devices that intentionally disrupt the opponent's control such as lasers or strobes.
+However, sensing equipment such as laser range sensor is excluded. - (d) Robots must not use any parts that could damage or dirty the ring. - (e) Robots must not have objects, liquids, powders, or liquids that can be blown at the opponent. - (f) Robots must not have devices that ignite. - (g) Robots must not have weapons that could damage the opponent or ring.
+Dangerous objects like knives or things that revolve at high speeds are prohibited. - (h) Robots are not allowed to fly or move using fans or propellers, etc. that revolve at high speeds.
+CPU cooling fans are not limited to this. - (i) In addition to the above, if a judge or referee judges something to be antithetical to the spirit of ROBO-ONE, it is ruled non-compliant. - (j) Robots are not allowed to have structures that hook other things or have hands, arms or tails that hold highly adhesive materials, hooks among others. - (k) When decorating, keep the robot's decoration in a length that does not touch the ring when standing upright and walking.